-- Nature off the Standard TrackWander scenic footpaths through the Cotswold Hills, Britain's largest designated Area of Outstanding Natural Beauty, protecting ancient habitats and native wildlife
+Nature Off the Standard TrackWander scenic footpaths through Britain's largest Area of Outstanding Natural Beauty, protecting ancient habitats and native wildlife

-- Unspoiled Rural VillagesExplore postcard-perfect medieval villages of honey-colored stone, and stay at luxury inns steeped in history and surrounded by gardens, meadows, rivers and woodlands
+Unspoiled Rural VillagesExplore picture-postcard villages, and stay at luxury inns steeped in history and surrounded by gardens, meadows, rivers and woodlands

-- Private Tours & Special AccessTap our local connections for experiences you won't get any other way, with exclusive access at grand estates and behind-the-scenes tours of castles, gardens and organic farms
+Private Tours & Special AccessTap our local connections for exclusive experiences at grand estates and behind-the-scenes tours of castles, gardens and farms

-The Cotswold Hills, famous for its natural landscapes interwoven with villages of golden limestone, exuberant gardens, small farms and grand country estates, embodies a vision of rural England that’s rarely realized in contemporary times.
-While it's nature travel of a rather different sort from an African safari or an Arctic polar bear adventure, this immersion in a quieter natural beauty is also inspiring—and also at risk—as the reach of the urban world grows ever greater.
-And we've gone to great lengths to share its delights in the singular manner you've come to expect from Nat Hab:
+The Cotswold Hills, famous for their natural landscapes interwoven with villages of golden limestone, exuberant gardens, small farms and grand country estates, embodies a vision of rural England that’s rarely realized in contemporary times.
+While this is nature travel of a different sort from an African safari or an Arctic polar bear adventure, an immersion in a quieter natural beauty is also inspiring—and also at risk—as the reach of the urban world grows ever greater.
+We've gone to great lengths to share the delights of the Cotswolds in the singular manner you've come to expect from Nat Hab:

 If you're inspired by examples of conserving nature and rural vistas amid human presence (after all, there have been people living, farming and working in the Cotswolds for 6,000 years), this trip is for you.
 Local families and the national government alike are dedicated to preserving these irreplaceable landscapes, which we discover on footpaths and scenic byways.
 In addition to admiring classic architecture and glorious gardens, we explore nature reserves of ancient hardwood forest, wildflower meadows, marshes, streams and hedgerows, encountering local wildlife whose presence is often subtle.